Spouse Sponsorship Visa Application Requirements

 As stated above, you will need to either be an EEA citizen or a "qualified person" these two terms usually mean the same thing.
 The only exception is when you are a family member of an EEA citizen but are not originally from the EEA yourself.
 This is often as the result of marriages.
 This list below covers the extended family members that are allowed to apply for Permanent Residence:

 As long as you fall under any of these criteria, you should be able to apply for Permanent Residence in the UK.
-If you need to check eligibility, please get in touch and our immigration specialists will be happy to talk to you about your individual case.
+If you need to check eligibility, please get in touch and our immigration lawyers will be happy to talk to you about your individual case.

 At this stage it is pretty hard to imagine what the future strategy will be of the British government.
 So far the Government have struggled to put together a coherent plan on the future of freedom of movement to and from the EEA and there is still plenty to discuss for the negotiators who are currently dealing with Britain's exit from the European Union.